- brakes

 A massive 85% of mechanics on AutoGuru identified Bendix as their preferred brand when it comes to brake pads.

 Bendix has been around since 1955 and has been manufacturing brake pads since 1965.
-They have a manufacturing plant in Ballarat, Victoria where they make a huge range of brake pads.
+They have a manufacturing plant in Ballarat, Victoria making a huge range of brake pads.

-The quality of Bendix has been recognised internationally, resulting in them exporting to many countries in South East Asia and the Middle East, as well as the United States, Canada and Japan.
+The quality of Bendix has been recognised internationally, resulting in its exporting to many countries in South East Asia and the Middle East, as well as the United States, Canada and Japan.

 So why do Aussie mechanics prefer them?